buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 In the next chapter, I’ll show how these **elements can be combined to create components and pages**, which form the backbone of our user interfaces.
 In the following chapter, I’ll explore how **we can tie these separate pages together into flows that allow a user to navigate through an interface**.

 This approach – Objects → Elements → Components → Pages → Flows – is similar to Brad Frost’s [Atomic Design](http://atomicdesign.bradfrost.com/chapter-2/) methodology.
-I never studied chemistry, so I find Frost’s naming convention – which features ‘atoms’ and ‘molecules’ from the world of chemistry, and ‘organisms’ from the world of biology – a little confusing.
+I never studied chemistry, so I find Frost’s naming convention – which features ‘atoms’ and ‘molecules’ from the world of chemistry and ‘organisms’ from the world of biology – a little confusing.

 Frost’s methodology is also directed primarily at front-end designers who are using HTML, CSS and JavaScript.
 Designing interfaces in a tool like Adobe XD is increasingly separated from the world of code.
 (Although – to be clear, in case I spark the ‘designers should know how to code’ debate – it helps to at least have an understanding of code!)

-Given the rise of specialisms that we’re seeing emerging in the world of user experience design, I believe there’s a need for a different naming convention.
+Given the rise of different specialisms that we’re seeing emerging in the world of user experience design, I believe there’s a need for a different naming convention, one that's specifically focused on visual designers creating user interfaces.

-Looking at the illustration at the beginning of this section, I prefer the labels: objects, elements, components, pages and flows.
+Looking at the illustration at the beginning of this section, I prefer the labels: **objects, elements, components, pages and flows**.
 I find these labels easier to grasp and they should, I feel, need no explanation.

 ### Objects → Elements

-**Every element that we create for a screen is built from smaller objects.** By learning to mentally break apart the elements we encounter when we use user interfaces – into their constituent objects – we begin to understand how they are constructed.
+**Every element that we create for a screen is built from smaller objects.** By learning to mentally break apart the elements we encounter – into their constituent objects – we begin to understand how they are constructed.

 Analysing how existing elements are constructed we see that **everything we see in a user interface – an element, a component or a page – is comprised of other, simpler objects**.